 By Joseph Robinette.

 Cast: 16 to 22.
 Flexible gender.
 The Wolf: villain or victim?
 The Three Pigs: innocent or at fault?
 The Jurors (Miss Muffet, Bo Peep, Cinderella and Humpty-Dumpty, to name a few): solid citizens or characters with a past?
 And what about Judge Wise O. Al?
 Is justice on his side—or does he have a secret to hide?
 Then there's the media—a reporter, newscaster and town crier.
 Have they come to accurately report the proceedings—or to turn the courtroom into a media circus?
 And who is that surprise witness at the end?
 The answers to these profound questions and even more are revealed once and for all in this rollicking, fun-filled, action-packed trial-of-the-century.
 Just as he did in the widely produced Trial of Goldilocks, Joseph Robinette examines the guilt, or innocence, of the accused from different points of view and comes up with a surprising, yet eminently satisfying, conclusion in which no one escapes unscathed.
 And, as a bonus, a lesson or two is learned along the way.
 It all ends happily ever after, of course, with the newly bonded Wolf and Pigs along with the fairy-tale jury and all the others heading for a post-trial party at the castle of Old King Cole.
 The play may be performed by children, adults or a combination of both.
 A true ensemble piece, this delightful comedy, with its intriguing story line and vivid characterizations, will appeal to audiences and performers of all ages.
 One simple set.
-Approximate running time: 1 hour.
+Approximate Running Time: 60 minutes.